cfkubo/dbmigrate.ai/README.md

 - **AI-Powered SQL Conversion:** Automatically converts Oracle SQL to PostgreSQL syntax.
 - **Database Metadata Extraction:** Extracts schema information and DDLs from Oracle databases for various objects like Tables, Views, Procedures, etc.
 - **SQL Execution:** Executes SQL scripts on the target PostgreSQL database.
-- **Data Migration:** Migrates data from Oracle tables to their PostgreSQL counterparts.
 - **Verification:** Verifies the converted SQL against the target PostgreSQL database to ensure compatibility and correctness.
 - **llm autocorrect** failed jobs are retried with llm for syntax auto correction.
 - **Web UI:** An intuitive Gradio-based web interface for: